crcx/parable/REFERENCE.md

 Primitive.
 Remove the named function from the dictionary.
 This removes the name, but not the definition: existing references to it will continue to work.

+## lookup-name

+    pointer - string

+Primitive.
+Return the name for a function stored at the specified slice.

 ## find

     string:haystack string:needle - number